Keyboardly-App/keyboardly-dev/doc/Glossary.md

 </p>

 ## Request Input
-`Request Input` mean an activity inside `KeyboardActionView` to request input value like text and can be configured with options view like chip group, date picker, recyclerview, floating recyclerview.
+`Request Input` mean an activity inside `KeyboardActionView` to request input value like text and can be configured with options view like chip group, date picker, recyclerview, top recyclerview.

 ### Default Request Input
 The default request input is for short text that fit on single line. <br>